X

 What is bonus depreciation for a business?

-Bonus depreciation is an accelerated form of depreciation — it allows you to deduct a fixed percentage (80% for 2023) of an asset’s cost upfront instead of spreading the deduction out over its useful life.
+Bonus depreciation is an accelerated form of depreciation — it allows you to deduct a fixed percentage of an asset’s cost upfront instead of spreading the deduction out over its useful life.
 This tax strategy lowers taxable income and can help reduce tax liability.

-For example, if you bought a qualified asset worth $100,000 in 2023, you could deduct $80,000 (80%) in bonus depreciation the first year instead of spreading the cost over multiple tax years.
+For example, if you bought a qualified asset worth $100,000 in 2024, you could deduct $60,000 right away as bonus depreciation, instead of spreading the cost over several years.

 Section 179 allows you to deduct a set dollar amount instead of a fixed percentage when using bonus depreciation.
-Under Section 179, you can write off the entire cost of an asset (up to $1,160,000 in 2023) as an immediate business expense on your tax return.
-This deduction starts to phase out if you spend more than $2,890,000 in 2023.
+The OBBB also increased the section 179 deduction and expensing limits this year.
+Under section 179, you can write off the entire cost of an asset (up to $2,500,000 in 2025) as an immediate business expense on your tax return.
+This deduction starts to phase out if you spend more than $4,000,000 in 2025.

 In contrast, bonus depreciation has no cost limit — it can even exceed your business income, creating a net loss.
 This differs from Section 179, which does not allow you to deduct more than you made.
 Creating a net loss allows you to carry that loss forward to offset income you make in future tax years.

-Before Congress passed the Tax Cuts and Jobs Act (TCJA) of 2017, bonus depreciation rules were much different.
-After TCJA was passed, businesses could immediately write off 100% of the cost of “qualified business property” if purchased and placed in service after Sept.
+Before Congress passed the Tax Cuts and Jobs Act (TCJA) of 2017, bonus depreciation rules were much more limited.
+The TCJA changed that, allowing businesses to immediately write off 100% of the cost of “qualified business property” if it was purchased and placed in service after Sept.
 27, 2017, and before Jan.
 1, 2023.

 • Useful life: To qualify for bonus depreciation, the asset must have a useful life of 20 years or less.
 For example, a building wouldn’t be eligible for bonus depreciation, but a vehicle or piece of equipment would be.